Comparative evaluation of training strategies using partially labelled datasets for segmentation of white matter hyperintensities and stroke lesions in FLAIR MRI: Methods

+With the exception of \acrshort{avd}, these metrics are undefined when the ground truth mask is empty.
+Hence, for \acrshort{isl}, we also report the subject-level false-positive rate among true negative cases.
+This metric is particularly relevant for our negative control datasets (BRATS and LINCHPIN), which consist entirely of empty \acrshort{isl} masks.
+We do not report on subject-level false-positives for \acrshort{wmh}.
+The only scans with empty but available \acrshort{wmh} masks originate from the LBC1936 dataset (mean test set age: 73); upon manual inspection, we found that these cases exhibited ambiguous presentations with trace \acrshort{wmh} volumes.
+This ambiguity highlights the subjectivity of \acrshort{wmh} segmentation in elderly cohorts, making strict false-positive reporting less meaningful in this context.

-Segmentation of \acrshort{wmh} is a somewhat subjective task, especially near the boundaries and regarding the inclusion of very small and disconnected areas, and inter-rater agreement, even between expert annotators, is often high.
-To account for this, \cite{strumia2016white} introduced a metric which they coined the \acrshort{ddsc}, for multiple sclerosis (MS) lesion segmentation.
-This metric does not include false positives or negatives and rewards true positives within a distance $\theta$ of the ground truth and so for $\theta > 0$ we have \acrshort{ddsc} $\geq$ \acrshort{dsc}.
-We adopt this metric with $\theta = 2$ mm to aid us in our discussion on the difficulties of \acrshort{wmh} segmentation evaluation.
+\paragraph{Additional white matter hyperintensity (WMH) metrics} The manual delineation of \acrshort{wmh} is an inherently subjective task, particularly at lesion boundaries and when determining the inclusion of small, punctate, or disconnected hyperintensities.
+Consequently, inter-rater variability, even among expert annotators, remains a challenge.
+To account for this spatial uncertainty, we additionally evaluated model performance using the \acrfull{ddsc}, a metric originally introduced in \cite{strumia2016white} for multiple sclerosis lesion segmentation.
+The \acrshort{ddsc} relaxes the strict spatial overlap requirements of the standard \acrshort{dsc} by ignoring false-positives and negatives that fall within a predefined distance tolerance ($\theta$) of the ground truth boundary.
+Because it accommodates minor boundary disagreements, it inherently follows that for any $\theta > 0$, \acrshort{ddsc} $\geq$ \acrshort{dsc}.
+In this study, we adopt a tolerance of $\theta = 2$ mm to facilitate a more nuanced evaluation and discussion regarding the inherent ambiguities in \acrshort{wmh} segmentation assessment.

+\paragraph{Statistical analysis} To evaluate the statistical significance of performance differences between models we employed a non-parametric paired bootstrap hypothesis test.
+For each metric and class, we generated 10,000 bootstrap samples by resampling the test subjects with replacement, over the set of subject with valid masks.
+For each bootstrap iteration, the mean performance metrics were calculated, and the distribution of paired differences between all model combinations was constructed.
+Two-tailed empirical $p$-values were derived from the fraction of bootstrap iterations where the difference inverted across zero.
+To control the error rate across all pairwise model comparisons, we applied a Holm-Bonferroni correction \cite{aickin1996adjusting} to the $p$-values, using a significance threshold of $\alpha = 0.05$.
+We used these same bootstrap iterations to derive confidence intervals on the metric values.
+All pairwise $p$-values are in \ref{appendix C}.